 The women who have joined the study are volunteers, and are free to withdraw if they wish to do so at any time.
 Appropriate ethics and data protection approval is carried out at all levels in the process.

 The ICR is the data controller for this study.
 The ICR collect special category data (health information) for the purposes of this study.
 The lawful basis for processing this information is for the performance of a task carried out in the public interest.
-The ICR processes sensitive health and genetic information for the purposes of scientific research with appropriate safeguards in place to protect personal information, as required by the EU General Data Protection Regulation.
+The ICR processes sensitive health and genetic information for the purposes of scientific research with appropriate safeguards in place to protect personal information, as required by the UK General Data Protection Regulation.

 Individuals have the right to request from the controller access to and rectification or erasure of the personal data, or restriction of processing of personal data, or to object to the processing of such personal data, as well as data portability.